wvstrien/azure-docs/articles/active-directory/b2b/faq.md

 ### I thought Azure AD B2B didn't accept gmail.com and outlook.com email addresses, and that B2C was used for those kinds of accounts?
 We are removing the differences between B2B and business-to-consumer (B2C) collaboration in terms of which identities are supported.
 The identity used is not a good reason to choose between using B2B or using B2C.
 For information about choosing your collaboration option, see [Compare B2B collaboration and B2C in Azure Active Directory](compare-with-b2c.md).

+### Can I invite identities from an [Azure Private Cloud](https://azure.microsoft.com/en-us/overview/what-is-a-private-cloud/)?
+No, this is current a known limitation.
+See Azure Article [Azure Germany security and identity services](https://docs.microsoft.com/en-us/azure/germany/germany-services-securityandidentity): Customers in Azure Germany cannot access resources that require a subscription or identity in global Azure.

 ### What applications and services support Azure B2B guest users?
 All Azure AD-integrated applications support Azure B2B guest users.